 Bluehost has a “one-click WordPress install” feature that really takes the guesswork out of figuring out how to get past the “well now what” moments.

 What do I do if I hate it?

 One of the reasons that I chose Bluehost, other than how easy it was to set up, was because of their 30-day money-back policy.
 If you hate them or decide that blogging isn’t for you, you get all of your money back, no questions asked.

 Even if it’s more than 30 days, you will still get a prorated amount back.
 Meaning that if you only used 6 months out of the 36 months that you paid for, you will get the cost of 30 months returned to you.

 Even if you grow so much in a year and need a bigger host, they will still give you your money back.

 Is it a bad service and that’s why it’s so cheap?

 This is where the jury is really out.
 I can only tell you from my experience with Bluehost.

 I used Bluehost for a full year before I had any trouble at all.
-And the trouble was because I was on the basic plan, which is set up to cover about 10,000-25,000 monthly pageviews… and I had 161,000 pageviews in a month.
-My site crashed because I exceeded the amount that I had paid for.
+And the trouble was that I was on the basic plan, which is set up to cover about 10,000-25,000 monthly pageviews… and I had 161,000 pageviews in a month.
+My site crashed because I exceeded the amount that I had paid for on that plan.